Kya Haal Mr Paanchal: Reena Agarwal Forced To Quit The Show After Getting Bitten By A Dog!

 Reena Bitten By A Dog

 Since the injury was severe, the actress was rushed to the hospital.
-The actress had told an entertainment portal that she has not been shooting since four days and she had said that the injury will take at least month's time to heal.
+The actress had told an entertainment portal that she has not been shooting since four days and she had said that the injury will take at least a month's time to heal.

 The Makers Were Compelled To Replace Reena